fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

   puts "Hello"
 end
 ```
-__Method invocation__ is when we call a method, whether that happens to be an existing method from the Ruby Core API or core Library, or a custom method that we've defined ourselves using the `def` keyword.
+__Method invocation__ is when we call a method, whether that happens to be an existing method from the Ruby Core API or core Library, or a custom method that we've defined ourselves using the `def` keyword, like `greeting` above.
-`greeting`.

 We've also seen examples of methods being called with blocks.
 `[1, 2, 3].each { |num| puts num }`